gatsbyjs/gatsby/docs/docs/page-query.md

     component: path.resolve(`./src/templates/blog-post.js`),
     // values in the context object are passed in as variables to page queries
     context: {
-      title: node.title // "Using a Theme"
+      title: node.title, // "Using a Theme"
-    }
+    },
   })
 })
 ```